Last Year at Marienbad: Interpretations

 Numerous explanations of the film's events have been put forward, among them: that it is a version of the Orpheus and Eurydice myth, that it represents the relationship between patient and psychoanalyst, that it all takes place in the woman's mind, that it all takes place in the man's mind and depicts his refusal to acknowledge he has killed the woman he loved, and that the characters are ghosts or dead souls in limbo.
 Some have noted the film has the atmosphere and the form of a dream, and claim the structure of the film may be understood by the analogy of a recurring dream, or even that the man's meeting with the woman is the memory (or dream) of a dream.

-Others have heeded, at least as a starting point, the indications given by Robbe-Grillet in the introduction to his "ciné-novel" of the screenplay: "Two attitudes are then possible: either the spectator will try to reconstitute some 'Cartesian' scheme – the most linear, the most rational he can devise – and this spectator will certainly find the film difficult if not incomprehensible; or else the spectator will let himself be carried along by the extraordinary images in front of him ... and to this spectator, the film will seem the easiest he has ever seen: a film addressed exclusively to his sensibility, to his faculties of sight, hearing, feeling."
-As a suggestion of how one might view the work, he offered that "The whole film, as a matter of fact, is the story of a persuading ["une persuasion"]: it deals with a reality which the hero creates out of his own vision, out of his own words."
+Others have heeded, at least as a starting point, the indications given by Robbe-Grillet in the introduction to his "ciné-novel" of the screenplay: "Two attitudes are then possible: either the spectator will try to reconstitute some 'Cartesian' scheme—the most linear, the most rational he can devise—and this spectator will certainly find the film difficult if not incomprehensible; or else the spectator will let himself be carried along by the extraordinary images in front of him ... and to this spectator, the film will seem the 'easiest' he has ever seen: a film addressed exclusively to his sensibility, to his faculties of sight, hearing, feeling."
+As a suggestion of how one might view the work, he offered, "The whole film, as a matter of fact, is the story of a persuasion: it deals with a reality which the hero creates out of his own vision, out of his own words."

 Resnais, for his part, gave a more abstract explanation of the film's purpose: "For me this film is an attempt, still very crude and very primitive, to approach the complexity of thought, of its processes."

 Influence

-The impact of Last Year at Marienbad upon other filmmakers has been widely recognized and variously illustrated, extending from French directors (like Agnès Varda, Marguerite Duras, and Jacques Rivette) to international figures (like Ingmar Bergman and Federico Fellini).
-Stanley Kubrick's The Shining (1980) and David Lynch's Inland Empire (2006) are two films that are cited with particular frequency as showing the influence of Marienbad.
-Terence Young stated that he styled the pre-credits sequence of the James Bond film From Russia with Love (1963) on Marienbad, and Peter Greenaway said the film had been the most important influence upon his own filmmaking (and he himself would go on to establish a close working relationship with its cinematographer, Sacha Vierny).
+The impact of Last Year at Marienbad upon other filmmakers has been widely recognized and variously illustrated, extending from French directors such as Agnès Varda, Marguerite Duras, and Jacques Rivette to international figures such as Ingmar Bergman and Federico Fellini.
+Stanley Kubrick's The Shining (1980) and David Lynch's Inland Empire (2006) are often cited as showing the influence of Marienbad.
+Terence Young stated that he styled the pre-credits sequence of the James Bond film From Russia with Love (1963) after Marienbad.
+Peter Greenaway said the film had been the most important influence upon his own filmmaking (and he himself would go on to establish a close working relationship with its cinematographer, Sacha Vierny).

-The film's visual style has been imitated in many TV commercials and fashion photography, and the music video for "To the End", a 1994 single by British rock group Blur, is based on it.
+The film's visual style has been imitated in many TV commercials and fashion photography.
+The music video for English rock group Blur's 1994 single "To the End" parodies the film, with frontman Damon Albarn as X and guitarist Graham Coxon as M.